joaofeliperl/watch-party/README.md

 ## Implemented Unit Tests

-End-to-End (E2E) tests were developed using Playwright to ensure the full workflow is functioning correctly
+Unit Tests were developed using Jest to ensure the full workflow is functioning correctly

 ### **Tested Functions**